 Each student is responsible for knowing the limits of assistance allowed.
 However, each student should assume that any form of assistance is dishonest unless expressly permitted by the faculty member in the course syllabus, written assignment instructions, or test instructions.
 It is the responsibility of individual faculty members and/or academic programs to determine and articulate any additional expectations of academic integrity within a given program or course.

-A central file of all reports of academic dishonesty is maintained by the Academic Integrity Committee (AIC) and the Director of Student Affairs.
-Faculty members are obliged to report all academic violations (including those determined to be caused by carelessness) to the AIC.
-If the AIC determines that an instance of academic dishonesty has occurred, the AIC report will be forwarded to the Director of Student Affairs and the office of the Registrar.
-The Director of Student Affairs may impose a Dean’s Hold on a student file preventing the student from further registration and placing a student on immediate suspension pending appeal or mediation.
+A central file of all reports of academic dishonesty is maintained by the Director of Student Affairs.
+Faculty members are obliged to report all academic violations to the Director of Student Affairs, including those determined to be caused by carelessness.
+In cases of repeated violations, the Director of Student Affairs may impose a Dean’s Hold on a student file preventing the student from further registration and placing a student on immediate suspension pending appeal or mediation.